+- e.
+Include in the order the actual elements of the applicable criminal statute under which the defendant was convicted and the qualifying intimate partner relationship between the parties. - f.
+Make a record that the defendant was represented by counsel or knowingly and intelligently waived representation, and that the defendant had a trial by jury or willingly waived that right. - g.
+Schedule a compliance hearing. - h.
+Notify law enforcement of the order. - i.
+Address the question of victim notification with the prosecutor to guarantee that proper notification is made. - 9.
+Restitution - a.
 Victims are entitled to restitution.
-In most jurisdictions this generally includes the following: [This list will need to be amended based upon the local jurisdictions applicable statutory and case law.]

-- Out-of-pocket losses resulting from the crime, including medical and therapy costs - Replacement of wages and services - Funeral expenses - Whenever possible, at sentencing judges should set the amount of restitution owed. - c.
+In most jurisdictions this generally includes the following: [This list will need to be amended based upon the local jurisdictions applicable statutory and case law.] - Out-of-pocket losses resulting from the crime, including medical and therapy costs - Replacement of wages and services - Funeral expenses - b.
+Whenever possible, at sentencing judges should set the amount of restitution owed. - c.
 Restitution requests should be submitted in affidavit form. - d.
 When necessary, the restitution order should address the following in addition to specifying the amount to be paid: - Whether restitution is to be collected from prison wages when a felony defendant is committed to the Commissioner of Corrections. - Specify that restitution shall be made to the victim or, if the victim is reimbursed by the reparations board, to the board. - Specify the full amount of restitution that may be docketed as a civil judgment when only partial restitution is ordered.
 [Minn.
 Stat. §611A.04, subds.
-1(c) and 3] - 9.
-Unless the court finds that the defendant will not use the delay as an opportunity to harm or in any way retaliate against the victim, in domestic violence cases the court
+1(c) and 3] - 10.
+In domestic violence cases the court should generally order the defendant to begin serving any executed sentence immediately.
+If the court considers whether to let the defendant report to the custodial agency at a later date, it must determine that the defendant will not use the delay as an opportunity to harm or in any way retaliate against the victim.

-- should order the defendant to begin serving any executed sentence immediately. - 10.
-Victim's Rights at Sentencing.
-In many states the victim has the right to: - a.
+11. Victim's Rights at Sentencing.
+In many states the victim has the right to:

+- a.
 Be present at sentencing. - b.
 Express orally or in writing any objection to the proposed disposition.
 [Minn.
 Stat. § 611A.03] - c.
 Submit a victim impact statement and choose whether to submit the statement orally, in writing, or by having the prosecutor read it.
 [Minn.
-Stat. § 611A.038] - 11.
-To maximize the defendant's opportunity to understand the harm caused by the crime, and to assist the victim during this difficult process, the court should insist that no business be conducted when a victim is reading a victim impact statement.
+Stat. § 611A.038]